Loading...

 Prep to Class 6 — a rich journey through childhood

-In Steiner primary education, learning is brought alive through storytelling, artistic expression, and hands-on experience.
-Rather than switching between fragmented subjects every hour, children engage in immersive three to four week main lesson blocks that allow deep, meaningful learning.
+In Steiner primary education, learning is brought to life through storytelling, artistic expression, and hands-on experience.
+Rather than switching between fragmented subjects every hour, children engage in immersive main-lesson blocks that span several weeks, allowing deep, meaningful learning.

-Each morning begins with a two-hour main lesson — a rich, teacher-created experience combining storytelling, discussion, artistic work, and practice.
+Each morning begins with an immersive main lesson — a rich, teacher-created experience combining storytelling, discussion, artistic work, and practice.
 The class teacher, who journeys with the children over multiple years, knows each child deeply and tailors the learning experience to meet their needs.

-Afternoons are dedicated to specialist subjects — music, handcraft, eurythmy, foreign languages, and sport — ensuring every child develops a broad range of skills and capacities.
+Specialist subjects — music, handcraft, eurythmy, foreign languages, visual arts, and sport — are woven through the week, ensuring every child develops a broad range of skills and capacities.

 Each year brings new stories, new skills, and new adventures — carefully designed to meet children at each stage of development.